H4PE0N/Competitive-Programming/Library-Binaries-Folder/README.md

 files and the executable files.
 That makes it  easy  to public or move to another computer if you want to  have the project there.

+To be able to compile the programs you want,  you  will have to generate the folders that is needed, this  will only have to happen once.
+To generate the  folders  you will type: "make generate-objects-folders".

 An example  of  compiling  the  library-compile-program would be to write:  "make library-compile-program".
 An